vinsongqj/amazeing/README.md

     make lint         # to run flake8 and mypy make lint-strict  # same as lint but with the --strict flag for mypy make clean        # removes build artifacts
+    make package      # creates the .whl file of the package to be reused

 4. To run the program without using `make run`: